-2.7 Rules for Disclosure of Documents in Product Liability Cases

-In general, there are no rules of discovery in judicial proceedings.
-The litigants disclose any evidence supporting their case, per their discretion, by filing their submissions at the specified time, depending on the court and proceeding type.
-Evidential means are specified, and their admissibility is subject to restrictions (Articles 335 ff. of the GCCP).
+2.7 Rules for Disclosure of Documents in Product Liability Cases admissibility is subject to restrictions (Articles 335 ff. of the GCCP).
 The general principles of good faith, bonos mores and honest conduct apply (in particular, Articles 116 and 450 of the GCCP).
 The litigants may request that the court order the disclosure of documents in the possession of their opponents or a third party under certain conditions (Articles 450 ff. of the GCCP and 901-903 of the GCC).